Praneetb2929/KubeflowPipeline-MlOps/README.md

-# Kubeflow Pipelines: Zero to Hero with Realtime MLOps Project
+# Kubeflow Pipelines: Realtime MLOps Project

 This project demonstrates how to build and run **Kubeflow Pipelines (KFP)** using real examples, from installation to running ML pipelines in a Kubernetes environment.